Stairway to Heaven (South Korean TV series): Synopsis

 Han Jung-suh (Choi Ji-woo) and Cha Song-joo (Kwon Sang-woo) are childhood friends and have a special bond that blossoms into love.
 They both share the pain of losing a loved one: Song-joo's father died in a traffic accident and Jung-suh's mother died of eye cancer.
 Jung-suh's father (Ha Jae-young) marries an actress named Tae Mi-ra (Lee Hui-hyang), who brings her real daughter, Han Yoo-ri (Park Ji-Mi), and son, Han Tae-hwa (Lee Wan) into the household.
 Yoo-ri is jealous of Jung-suh, making her look terrible in front of her mother, who begins to turn on Jung-suh.
 When Jung-suh's father leaves for work, her stepmother assaults her.
 She thwarts Jung-suh's attempts to study abroad with Song-joo, who then leaves for America alone.
 Mi-ra plots for Yoo-ri to win the affections of Song-joo who is the heir of his family fortune.
 All the while, Jung-suh tries to be nice to Tae-hwa, but he mistakes her friendship for something more, and falls in love with her.

 Three years later, Song-joo (Kwon Sang-woo) comes back from America, and Jung-suh (Choi Ji-woo) rushes to greet him.
 A jealous Yoo-ri (Kim Tae-hee) tries to stop them from reuniting.
 As they race to the airport, Yoo-ri intentionally hits Jung-suh with her car.
-Jung-suh is taken to the hospital where a group of people had just died in fire.
-Yoo-ri swaps Jung-suh's ID with one of the people to fake her death.
-She takes the real Jung-suh to her biological father's home.
+Jung-suh is then rushed to the hospital, where a group of people had just died in a fire.
+Yoo-ri swaps Jung-suh's ID with one of the fire victims to fake her death.
+She then takes the real Jung-suh to her biological father's home.
 Tae-hwa (Shin Hyun-joon), still in love with Jung-suh, finds out what Yoo-ri has done, but seizes the opportunity to run away with Jung-suh.
-Jung-suh loses her memory, and Tae-hwa moves them away and changes their names.
+Jung-suh loses her memory, and Tae-hwa moves her away and changes both their names.

 Five years later, Yoo-ri is soon to be engaged to Song-joo.
 Song-joo decides that he needs to let go of Jung-suh and goes to the carousel they used to ride as children.
 He wishes to see Jung-suh just once more, looks up, and sees her on the carousel.
 Jung-suh, now named Kim Ji-soo, works at a small clothing shop while living with Tae-hwa (now Chul-soo).
 Song-joo rushes to Ji-soo and tells her that she is Jung-suh, but she doesn't believe him.
 Song-joo is determined to make her remember her past, and through a series of events, he and Jung-suh become close.